Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-06-Create DLP Policies.md

  1. Click on **Next** > **Save** > **Done**.

- 1. Repeat the above 1 - 3 steps for assign the following **Role Group** permission to user:
+ 1. Repeat the above 1 - 4 steps for assign the following **Role Group** permission to user:

-      - Compliance Proctection
+      - Compliance Administrator

       - Security Reader